rahul1368/byheap/README.md

 This implementation supports **max heap and min heap** both.

+BinaryHeap also provide following methods :

+* insert : it accepts one parameter(i.e newItem) and returns updated BinaryHeap Object with type provided in constructor
+* updateKey : it accepts two parameter(i.e newItem , position) and returns updated BinaryHeap Object with type provided in constructor

 ## Params for BinaryHeap constructor?

     * BinaryHeap constructor accepts two parameters (List<...node>,type).